How can just 5 seconds save your business?

 It happens so often that I thought I would post about it.
 But it’s not just a professional rant, at the bottom of the article I have posted an email that you can send to all your employees and contractors using your network to educate them on the dangers of clicking unknown links and how to tell what an illegitimate email looks like.

 “If it looks like a duck”

 The problem is, we’ve become a society that is used to making very quick decisions and devoting very little time to mundane tasks, like processing 90% of our email.
 Many of us don’t read anything but headlines, subject lines, or the first line of text in an email before taking action.

 So if the headline information passes the “looks like a duck” test then we assume it must be a duck and click the attachment or link before we hear it quack.

 Boom.
 Data gone.
 Contacts stolen.
 Day interrupted and it’s time to talk to Computer One.
 An extra three to five seconds could have prevented all of it.

 So my recommendation is to spend a little bit more time evaluating links before clicking.
 It’s a minimal investment that saves hours or days of disruption.
 If a new, unseen crypto-variant lies in the attachment, it could even save your entire business.

 Here’s an article that backs up what I’ve said here and gives some extra tips: http://www.welivesecurity.com/2015/05/12/5-practical-tips-avoid-ransomware-email/

-And here’s the excellent guide from the Australian Signals Directorate pointing out how 85% of intrusions can be prevented. http://www.asd.gov.au/infosec/top-mitigations/mitigations-2014-table.htm
+And here’s the excellent guide from the Australian Signals Directorate (now more commonly known as the Australian Cyber Security Centre) pointing out how 85% of intrusions can be prevented. https://www.cyber.gov.au/publications/strategies-to-mitigate-cyber-security-incidents

 Here’s a Useful Email Template